froala/nova-froala-field/README.md

 ## 3rd Party Integrations

-To enable button that uses some 3rd party service and needs additional script inluding, like: *Embed.ly*, *Aviary* or *SCAYT Web SpellChecker*, you should publish 3rd party scripts:
+To enable a button that uses some a 3rd party service and needs additional script inluding, like: *Embed.ly*, *Aviary* or *SCAYT Web SpellChecker*, you should publish 3rd party scripts:

 ```bash
 php artisan vendor:publish --tag=nova-froala-field-plugins --provider=Froala\\NovaFroalaField\\FroalaFieldServiceProvider